Codeama/analytics/README.md

 SNS is subscribed to by a number of SQS queues that receive notifications based on specific filters: `post_views`, `profile_views` and so on.
 Each SQS queue has a corresponding Lambda function which processes messages from the queue and sends them off to DynamoDB.

+### Data Storage

+The app infrastructure contains four DynamoDB tables:

+- HomeAndProfile: stores hit counts of my blog homepage and contacts page
+- PostCountWriter: stores hit counts of my blog posts and is listened to by a DynamoDB stream
+- PostCountReader: stores data written to DynamoDB stream which is a copy of updates to the PostWriter table.
+It also serves the data back to the WebSocket client via a Lambda
+- Referrer: stores referrer data if available

 ## Deploying a stack

 ### Pre-requisite

+- Go and NodeJS
+- An AWS account
 - AWS CLI
 - AWS CDK CLI

+### Environment variables

-  Set your AWS profile using the AWS CLI
+- Set your AWS profile using the AWS CLI
+- Choose your stack namespace.
+Allowed namespaces are: `prod`, `stage` or `local`.
+The namespace you set will map to the client domain that can talk to the analytics server on AWS.
+The client url is yours to decide.
+Mine is currently my blog site and so I use `prod` to deploy and set a prod client for `PROD_CLIENT_URL`. `dev` is ideal for deploying and testing locally.
+A list of enviroment variables to set can be found in `infra/env.template`

+### Build, Package and Deploy

-  Set your stack namespace: `export NAMESPACE=my-stack` From the root of this project run the script: `./build_packages.sh` Then run `./deploy.sh` to deploy to your personal AWS account
+- From the root of the project run the script: `./build_packages.sh`
+- Then run `./deploy.sh` to deploy to your personal AWS account

+### Unit tests

+- The test script `test.sh` can be used to run all the unit tests in the project for the Go Lambda functions

+### More Details

+My deployed stack serves my blog site which is built with Gatsby and bootstrapped with an open-source template by [Lumen](https://github.com/alxshelepenok/gatsby-starter-lumen) which has pages and posts.
+I have however added react context components and the WebSocket API client to stream data my analytics server.